 Her aching chest motioned for her to just shut up.
 To let the Darth Vader analogue leave and hope they never cross paths again, but Nan was still bearingless in an unknown environment.
-If weathering an infuriated force choking ment making a friend, she’d do it twice.
+If weathering a force choke ment making a friend, she’d do it twice.
 Pain is temporary, useful social connections are significantly less so.

-Ram lady blinked.
+Ram Lady blinked.
 Her pink eyes held rectangular pupils that maintained a horizontal orientation with the ground, even when she tilted her head.
-“So kind…” She said.
+“So kind” She murmured.

 The nature scented whym shifted from a bubble to a braid.
 Her book and mug of coffee settled on the table seconds later.
 She puffed herself up, putting on an air of composure and confidence that clashed with that of a few moments ago.
 “Yaranessli Vo Vannon, second daughter of Amir Vo Vannon.
 It will be fine if you simply call me Yara.”

 Yara shook her head.
 “Seeing one and probing are completely different.
-An invocation sigil is your will given form, a reflection of your soul.”
-She lifted a finger in the air.
-A green scroll winked into existence, opening with a fwap.
-The bit of whym she segregated to bring it up was like a single rain drop.
-Negligible, if she wasn’t paying attention to it.
+An invocation sigil is a reflection of your soul given form.”
+She lifted a finger.
+A green scroll winked into existence, whisking open with a few sparks that looked too showy to be called errant.

-“Calling them for their own sake is a sign of trust and respect.
+“Under most circumstances, calling them for their own sake is a sign of trust and respect.
 A request to be dealt with fairly, and a promise to do the same.
 If you go deeper than the surface, you can pick up memories or emotions.
 Intimate things.
-Spreading your senses is fine but, if you must cast to do so, do not.
+Spreading your senses is fine but if you must cast to do so, do not.
 You may overstep.”

 Yara grimaced.
 “That is rather unfortunate.
 You must have a sensory affinity. ” Both of her hands clasped over her mug.
 She drummed her fingertips against the plain white material, mulling something over.
 “In any case, someone should have told you.
 How long have you been… alive?”

-“Nan got out of medical stasis an hour and a half ago.
-Thanks for not killing her, she’s a good kid.”
+“Nan got out of stasis an hour and a half ago.
+Thanks for not killing my patient, she’s a good kid.”